 In these situations, you need a knowledgeable lawyer on your side.
 AHere at DuBois Law Group, we are confident in our attorney’s ability to defend you against accusations of shared fault and prove the other driver’s liability, protecting your right to recovery.

 Pedestrian Accident Case Example #1: Student Hit By Car While in Crosswalk

 S.W. was walking near Portland State University when a car turned left and hit him.
 S.W. was in a crosswalk, with the right-of-way.
-He was transported to the hospital by ambulance and diagnosed with concussion and closed head injury.
+He was transported to the hospital by ambulance and diagnosed with a concussion and closed head injury.
 He had to have months of physical therapy, in addition to dealing with recurring headaches, dizziness, and nausea.
 S.W. missed months of work and school.
 Our Portland attorneys helped him pay all his medical bills and lost wages, and secured funds for future treatments.
 This case settled for $100,000, the maximum under that auto policy.

 Pedestrian Accident Case Example #2: Surgery After Being Hit By Teenager

-Pedestrian Accident Case Example #3: Bicyclist was Walking His Bike
+Pedestrian Accident Case Example #3: Bicyclist Was Walking His Bike

 M.T. was walking his bicycle across the street when he was hit by a car.
 He was in the crosswalk and had a walk sign, so liability was clear.
 The car knocked him to the ground and ran over his dog!
 The dog was fine, but M.T. was severely injured.
 His injuries, including serious back pain and a hand injury that later required surgery also affected his ability to do his job.
-Eventually, he had surgery and with physical therapy he was able to use his hand, although not as well as he had before.
+Eventually, he had surgery and with physical therapy, he was able to use his hand, although not as well as he had before.
 Sean DuBois was able to get a settlement of $115,000 (original offer: under $50,000).